svelte-whisper Svelte Themes

 The minimalist, frictionless, and incredibly fast i18n localization library designed specifically for Svelte 5 Single Page Applications.

 Svelte Whisper prioritizes a tiny footprint, zero configuration, and blazing-fast runtime above all else.
-With less than 60 lines of vanilla JavaScript, it provides all the essential internationalization features without complex build steps or compile-time dependencies.
+With pure vanilla JavaScript, it provides all the essential internationalization features without complex build steps or compile-time dependencies.

 Features